NiamhG42/GameTools-Final-Project/README.md

 * Changed layout of racetrack (corners were too tight and hard to turn)

-* Game now has a timer and displays the current time.
+* Game now has a timer and displays the race's current time (UI)

+* Made rough version of "PointsBoosters" that the player can drive through to increase score

+* Points now display (UI)